 Search Knowledge Base by Keyword

-EdgeWise doesn’t have insanely high system requirements to run the software effectively.
+This article will cover system requirements for running EdgeWise.
+EdgeWise does not have insanely high system requirements to run the software effectively.
 However there are recommended system requirements to help reduce the bottle-necking of specific processes.

 We recommend using an 8 thread 4th generation Core i7 or better, 2 GB RAM per thread, an SSD for processing, and OpenGL enabled graphics card with 4GB or greater.
 The bottle neck during processing is Disk I/O, so the first step would be upgrading to an M.2 PCIe SSD, as this will cut down time significantly.
 Also keep in mind, M.2 PCIe SSDs use 4 lanes, so double check to make sure the CPU and motherboard can handle the extra lanes, as some CPU/MB combinations are limited to 16 lanes which gets used by the video card (x16).